 - Safety.
 Chunks of lose alligator cracking pavement that is particularly prevalent on Hills roads often fly at high velocity from under vehicle tires, with the potential of serious injury to pedestrians and property damage.

 - Schools.
 Since the consolidation of other schools into Wood Creek Elementary, our roads have become community roads for buses and parents’ vehicles from all over our region, and so WoodCreek deserves a higher priority for road renewal than roads used largely for their residents and services alone.

 - Ratings.
 The City’s official rating for Hills roads is 2 (Very poor – reconstruction required) but areas can be found where the pavement rating is arguably 1 (Failed) and more areas will surely reach that level before 2023.
 (You can learn more about Pavement Surface Evaluation and Rating System (PASER) with example photos here.)

 Gary Mekjian, Assistant City Manager firstname.lastname@example.org (248) 871-2510

 Our Summer Soirée Pictures are now in the Gallery

-The 2019 Ice Cream Social and Pet Parade was great fun.
-Thanks especially to Peggi Tabor as well as all the other people who helped organize and manage the event.
-As in other years, Tom Morris stepped up and used his extraordinary skills to record the event on camera.
+The 2019 Summer Soirée was, for once, blessed with really good weather and as always, was great fun.
+Thanks so much to Jennifer and Ralph Bryant for use of their wonderful property and to all the other people who helped organize and manage the event.
+As in other years, Tom Morris recorded the event on camera.
 You can see his pictures below and in our Gallery.
 Click or touch on a picture to enlarge it.
 You can also see them, and pictures from other events throughout the years elsewhere in our Gallery, which can be accessed through the main site menu.

 Nixle Replaced by FH Alert